How to Mount a Rifle Scope | Long-Range Rifle Shooting with Ryan Cleckner

 Frequently Asked Questions

-What is the first crucial step before mounting a rifle scope?
+What is the first step before mounting a rifle scope?

-Before starting any scope mounting, the absolute first step is to ensure the firearm is completely unloaded.
-This means verifying the chamber is clear and no magazine is inserted to guarantee safety throughout the process.
+Before starting any work, it is crucial to ensure the firearm is completely unloaded.
+This includes verifying the chamber is clear and that no magazine is inserted into the firearm.

-What is scope shadow and how do you fix it?
+What is scope shadow and how is it corrected?

 Why is leveling the scope reticle important?